enviodev/docs/docs/HyperIndex/Guides/price-data.md

 - **Accuracy**: Due to gas prices, oracles don't push onchain price updates constantly.
 Instead, as with API3, the oracle normally only pushes an onchain update at certain price deviations, e.g. 1% or 5%.
 This means that the latest price pushed from the oracle will not always be the most recent price, although it should be close.
 - **Centralization**: This will vary from oracle to oracle.
 API3 runs price feeds from their own API's which means they have a higher degree of centralization.
 However, this allows them to provide a higher level of security and trustworthiness.
 Chainlink lets anyone run their own node and provide their own price feeds, which means they are more decentralized.
 There are some trustworthiness concerns associated with this decentralization but they have reputation and punishment mechanisms as a mitigation.
-- **Data availability**: For security reasons, orcales often choose to limit the price feeds they support to pairs with high liquidity, volume, and trustworthiness.
+- **Data availability**: For security reasons, oracles often choose to limit the price feeds they support to pairs with high liquidity, volume, and trustworthiness.
 This means that you may not be able to get price data for all tokens, especially newer, low marketcap tokens.

 In terms using oracle price feeds in your indexer, you will have to rely on the latest price pushed onchain, which may not be accurate to a certain deviation.
-However, this is very fast as you can get the price data directly from the event without any rpc calls.
+However, this is very fast as you can get the price data directly from the event without any API calls.
 Use this if speed of indexing is more important than accuracy.

 ## Dex pools